ASingh-AGH/angel/README.md

 - `master` - __Production ready version__
 - `dev` - Tested and ready features
 - each feature is developed under own branch

+---

+## Documenting the code

+Code should be documented according to javadoc standard

+---

+### Current tasks

+- Prepare static pages
+- Showing the listing of places